Modern slavery statement

 Suppliers

 We have arrangements to identify and manage potential risk areas in our supply chain and to work with them through requiring their compliance with the Modern Slavery Act and building long-standing relationships with them.
+We review suppliers through a schedule of internal reviews.

 We are committed as an organisation to tackling modern slavery and human trafficking and want to work with suppliers who share our values.
-To ensure contractors and those in our supply chain comply with our values, we have in place a supply chain compliance programme which includes standard clauses in sub-contractor/sub-consultant contracts.
+To ensure contractors and those in our supply chain comply with our values, we have in place a supply chain compliance framework which includes standard clauses in sub-contractor/sub-consultant contracts.

 Risk assessment